In line with advice from Public Health England, a number of our partner exhibitions across the UK are temporarily closed until further notice.

 Please note that our Vernon Square campus is currently open for limited purposes and our building at Somerset House remains closed.
 Find out more here.

 We are transforming our Gallery, teaching and social spaces.
-We will re-open in Spring 2021 with a greater variety of works from our collection on display than ever before and an expanded exhibition programme.
+We will re-open in late 2021 with a greater variety of works from our collection on display than ever before and an expanded exhibition programme.
 Find out more about our transformation project

 Whilst The Gallery is closed for redevelopment, we have partnered both nationally and internationally to provide unique opportunities for more audiences to engage with The Courtauld’s collection.

 Find out more about our Courtauld National Partners.